anko/Bohr-Automaton/README.md

+# Bohr automaton

-# [GDSE GameJam 2014][1] submission from [anko][2]
+([GDSE GameJam 2014][1] submission from [Anko][2])

-*Theme: Explosions, HYPER-challenging, Heights, Automation, Destroy*
+*Theme-words: Explosions, HYPER-challenging, Heights, Automation, Destroy*

-I'll put a compiled version up somewhere, sometime.
+It's a web-based puzzle game.

+## How to play

+Your aim is to destroy all red anti-electrons around your atom, by touching them with blue electrons in orbit.

+Arrange the blue electrons with drag-and-drop, then click the nucleus (center circle) to set them off moving automatically.

+Electrons move clockwise along their orbits.
+Each also has a "spin" (direction indicated by icon), which determines whether it stays at the same orbit height (square), rises by one every step (up arrow) or drops by one every step (down arrow).
+Electrons disappear if they go above the highest orbit or lower than the lowest.

+When an electron destroys an anti-electron, it absorbs its spin.

+To reset a level, click on the nucleus.

+## Tech overview

+Written in [LiveScript](http://livescript.net/) in a [functional programming](http://en.wikipedia.org/wiki/Functional_programming) style.
+[SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics)-rendered with the [D3.js](http://d3js.org/) data-vis library.
+The sounds are from [Bfxr](http://www.bfxr.net/) and played (optionally) through [WebAudio](http://webaudio.github.io/web-audio-api/).

-## Building / hacking
+## Compiling/Running

-If you want to hack and compile it yourself, you'll need [Node.js](http://nodejs.org/).
-Just run `npm install` in the root of this project to install all dependencies into `node_modules` (don't worry, there are no system-level dependencies other than Node) and compile the game into `static/`.
-(Running `make all` is equivalent.)

-Then run a web server in `static` and point your browser at it.
+To build it, you'll need Node.js and standard UNIX utilities (`make` and `ln`).
+Just run `npm install` in the root directory.
+The site will build itself into `static/`, in which you can then run a webserver (e.g. [with Python](http://stackoverflow.com/questions/7943751/what-is-the-python3-equivalent-of-python-m-simplehttpserver)).

+I haven't tested this on Windows, but if you look at the `makefile` you should be able to piece together what commands you need to run yourself.
+Email me if you get stuck.

+I might get around to putting it online somewhere eventually.

 [1]: http://meta.gamedev.stackexchange.com/questions/1794/anniversary-game-jam-2014